asyncapi/website/markdown/blog/2023-may-docs-report.md

   - name: Alejandra Quetzalli
     photo: /img/avatars/canela-ale.webp
     link: https://www.linkedin.com/in/alejandra-quetzalli/
-    byline: In May 2023, the AsyncAPI documentation had 9,453 sessions and 4,876 unique users, including 2,895 new users.
+excerpt: In May 2023, the AsyncAPI documentation had 9,453 sessions and 4,876 unique users, including 2,895 new users.
 ---

 # AsyncAPI Docs Report - May 2023